smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 WIth law school off the table, Hopkins switched day jobs and doubled down on the site.
 Though the site isn’t financially secure enough to pay a salary, money from ads and the occasional donation pay for travel expenses.
 Hopkins now does digital media for a New York City law firm (“It pays really well”), where she is much happier.
 In August, she also picked up a part time Public Relations gig for [Texas Dream Gymnastics](http://texasdreams.com/), a well-known gymnastics training ground for Olympic hopefuls.

 Recently, though, Hopkins has faced the ugly side of the gymternet.
 Two weeks ago, her Tumblr account, where she answers dozens of gymnastics questions daily, was hacked.
 The intruder deleted her posts, one by one.
 All 10,000+ entries are gone.
 One insouciant word remains: “Well.”
 Another person, or possibly the same one, impersonated her on Twitter and sent her daily, racist tweets about a prominent gymnast.
 Hopkins managed to get Twitter to shut it down.
-Another twitter account popped up to accuse Hopkins of bullying teenagers.
+Another Twitter account popped up to accuse Hopkins of bullying teenagers.

 “I’ve had crazy anons before, but no one has ever gone to this extreme of trying to destroy my online presence,” she says.